starcitizen-lug/knowledge-base/wiki/Home.md

 **Game Updates**

 > (Feb 14, 2023) **3.18 PTU**
 > - The 3.18 update may cause mouse issues for some people using Wayland.
-Using Gamescope with the game is a workaround, and can be easily enabled through Lutris or manually.
+We recommend installing Gamescope as a workaround.
+To enable it in Lutris: `Right click the game->Configure->System options->Enable Gamescope`
 > - The PTU directory may fail to be created by the launcher.
 See *Fresh installs fail to create needed directories* below.

 > (Jan 27, 2023) **RSI Launcher v1.6.2 java error**